chrysanthusobinna/developer-wellness-survey/README.md

 ### Features Left to Implement

-- **Email Notification System**: Develop the backend code to facilitate email notifications that will be triggered upon the successful submission of the survey form.
-This feature will ensure that users receive a confirmation of their submission and any additional relevant information.
+- **Email Notification System**: Develop the backend code to facilitate email notifications triggered upon successful survey submission.
+This feature will ensure users receive confirmation of their submission and any additional relevant information.

-- **Personalized User Recommendations**: Implement a function that analyzes the user responses from the survey and generates tailored advice or suggestions.
-This will enhance user engagement by providing customized feedback based on individual inputs and preferences.
+- **Personalized User Recommendations**: Implement a function that analyzes user responses from the survey and generates tailored advice or suggestions, enhancing user engagement by providing customized feedback based on individual inputs and preferences.

+- **Backend System and Database**: Add backend code and a database system to store and retrieve user responses securely.
+This will include an admin panel to manage survey responses, sort data, delete entries, and view analytical information.